 Why does the link preview use a different image to the post preview shown in SmarterQueue?

-This usually happens is the web page has multiple image metatags.
-Most of the time, this will be due to a blog plugin which adds its own image metatags.
+Most of the time, this will be due to a blog plugin that adds its own image meta tags.